localstack/localstack/README.md

 Copyright (c) 2016 Atlassian and others.

-*Localstack* is released under the Apache License, Version 2.0 (see LICENSE.txt).
+*LocalStack* is released under the Apache License, Version 2.0 (see LICENSE.txt).

 We build on a number of third-party software tools, with the following licenses: